MonsterJade2/IT1025-Jaden-Miller/README.md

 ### FileName: Purpose of this file is to keep track of my accomplishments in my IT1025 course
 ## FileName: Mean&Lean_Logo.png URL: https://new.express.adobe.com/published/urn:aaid:sc:US:d8f4848a-cf0d-4be0-a5e0-a42aa6432a93
 ### Mean&Lean_Logo.png is meant for use as a logo for a website
+## AdditionFlowchart made to visualize the concept of addition of numbers: file:///C:/Users/Monst/Downloads/AdditionVisualization.pdf